Sunc4127/cloud_revision/Part5 Big data analysis.md

 * Reduced need for memory to store metadata
 * Reduced need for seek operations in big files
 * Efficient when most data of a block have to be processed
-* More efficient use of the network (less number of connectons)
+* More efficient use of the network (less number of connections)

 ![](img/hdfs.png)